 QTC has dedicated dealer panels to ensure investors have choice and reliable access to trade in QTC’s debt securities.

-QTC’s Fixed Income Distribution Group of 15 banks is committed to providing investors with two-way bond pricing in the secondary market, as well as supporting primary issuance activities.
+QTC’s Fixed Income Distribution Group is committed to providing investors with two-way bond pricing in the secondary market, as well as supporting primary issuance activities.

 - ANZ Banking Group Limited

 - BNP Paribas

 - Westpac Banking Corporation